Edelveice/resume/README.md

 # resume
-Template of the resume to be provided to your employer.
-Code written within Go IT's free HTML and CSS basics programme.
-(Also it is the first serious code, created by me) Enjoy
+First serious code of mine.
+Created during the GoIT team's free HTML5 and CSS3 basics marathon.
+Hope you enjoy!